fmay/temp/.guides/sections.md

 You will see that there are two lines of code that control the big and small birds.

+##How a program runs
+So, how does this piece of code actually run?
+Take a look at the video below and we'll show you what happens.

 ##Challenge
 Can you see how to sit both birds on the branch by adjusting the coordinates?